Day 1 Official Ceremony

 DAY 1.
 After the official part, the students presented their monuments.

 Day 2 - Visiting Cracow

 On Tuesday the project participants visited the former capital of Poland - Cracow.
-They saw the Wawel castle and the old town which is a UNESCO Heritage side.
+They saw the Wawel castle and the old town which is on the UNESCO Heritage List.
 They saw the most important sights which are considered must-sees e.g. Cloth Hall, the Town Hall Tower, St. Mary's Church, town walls.
 They also heard the legends of the Wawel Dragon, St. Mary's Trumpet Call and the Tale of two brothers.

-They had the possibility to try 'obwarzanek' - the traditional prezel from Cracow and they had 'pierogi' (Polish dumplings) for lunch
+They had the possibility to try 'obwarzanek' - the traditional pretzel from Cracow and they had 'pierogi' (Polish dumplings) for lunch